wbotelhos/breadcrumby/README.md

 </ol>
 ```

-You have the following actions: `edit` and `new`.
+All actions without `actions` option will try to follow `path` options.
+If it is a new object, it will have no relation and will raise error.

 ### Custom Action Path

 For actions like `new` where the object will be a `new_record`, we can customize the candidate to represent the self object.
-This way we can build a minimum path, not just `Home > New`.
+This way we can build a minimum path, not just `Home / New`.
-Let's say you have `Unit` on session and wants to set it on breadcrumb to say you creating a `Course` on that unit of your school:
+Let's say you have `Unit` on session and wants to set it on breadcrumb to say you are creating a `Course` on that unit of your school:

 ```ruby
 class Course